Kaltsoon/react-native-material/material/3-communicating-with-server.md

 };
 ```

 The way the preset works is that the environment variables are defined in _.env_ files.
-The _.env_ file contains development enviroment related variables and _.env.production_ production environment related variables.
+The _.env_ file contains development environment-related variables and _.env.production_ production environment-related variables.
 Add a file _.env_ in the root directory of your project with the following content:

 ```
 ENV=development